steamerjs/steamer-browserutils/README.md

 import { extend, isType } from 'steamer-browserutils';
 ```

 By default, we require `steamer-browserutils/index.js` which is an `es5` version.
-However, sometimes you may need `es6` version for tree-shaking in `webpack2.0` or `rollup`, then you can explicitly require `steamer-browserutils/es.js`.
+However, sometimes you may need `es6` version for tree-shaking in `webpack` or `rollup`, then you can explicitly require `steamer-browserutils/index.esm.js`.

 You also need to notice that compling tool like `webpack` may exclude `node_modules` when compling js files in order to speed up the whole compling process.
-If so, please remove this config or just put `es6.js` in your `src` folder.
+If so, please remove this config or just put `./dist/index.esm.js` in your `src` folder.
 ```
 {
     test: /\.js?$/,